 Originally built in 1933 as a train station, Union Terminal stands as one of the last remaining grand-scale Art Deco style railroad terminals.
 The building is a National Historic Landmark and was renovated and reopened as Cincinnati Museum Center in 1990.
 For information, call 1-800-733-2077 or visit www.cincymuseum.org.

 The Duke Energy Children’s Museum opened in 1998 and has since consistently ranked in the top 10 children’s museums in the world.
 The museum’s exhibits allow kids to climb, crawl, explore and learn about themselves and the world around them.
-Discover hands-on fun for kids of all ages in our eight educational and dramatic exhibit areas, including two especially designed for preschool age children and younger—Little Sprouts Farm and Kids’ Town.
-Each year, the Children’s Museum presents over 1,800 hours of programming for children covering topics such as arts, culture, reading, science and more.
+Discover hands-on fun for kids of all ages in our eight educational and dramatic exhibit areas, including two specially designed for preschool-age children and younger—Little Sprouts Farm and Kids’ Town.
+Each year, the Children’s Museum presents over 1,800 hours of programming for children covering topics such as arts, culture, reading, science, and more.
 At the Duke Energy Children’s Museum, fun and learning go hand in hand.

 The Museum of Natural History & Science allows visitors to walk through a glacier and step back 19,000 years into the Ice Age of the Ohio Valley.
-Or explore a re-created Kentucky limestone cave, complete with underground waterfalls, streams, fossils and a live bat colony.
+Or explore a re-created Kentucky limestone cave, complete with underground waterfalls, streams, fossils, and a live bat colony.
 Interactive exhibits of the human body, a natural trading post, and migration and extinction complement live demonstrations from gardening to collecting and cleaning fossils to teach how all facets of the natural world interact.
-And we reached out 20,000th Trader in Nature’s Trading Post!
-Check it out!